Protecting the future with the UN's 17 SDGs

 other aspects of Society

-Social equity encompasses all elements that make or break peoples: international relations (SDG 17), the fight for values of justice, such as anti-corruption and tax evasion (SDG 16), combating poverty (SDG 1) and sharing wealth (SDG 10), exploitation of children (SDG 8) and women (SDG 5).
+Social equity includes all elements that federate or undo peoples: international relations (SDG 17), the fight for justice values such as anti-corruption and tax evasion (SDG 16), combating poverty (SDG 1) and wealth sharing (SDG 10), child exploitation (SDG 8) and women exploitation (SDG 5).

 Protecting world peace